Bishop-V/MTKClient-Live-Boot-NixOS/README.md

 # MTKClient-Live-Boot-NixOS-
 This project is to create a reproducible and easily configureable Live Boot enviroment to use MTKClient.

+The live environment is built without sound and with xfce.
+The password for the provided user "mtkclient" is 1234.

 The code shared here is to build an ISO using the NixOS live boot installer as the base.